HugoCastroBR/BadgeGenerator/README.md

     -t , -su or --subject, -title to define a title/subject of your badge.
     -st , -m or --status, --message to define a status/message of your badge.
-    -l or --logo to define a logo like : django, python, javascript, and others (just try).
+    -l or --logo to define a logo like : django, python, javascript, and others (just try). or You just run with python 3+ you will see a step by step!

+    Have Fun!